-This receiver had 3 different faults, which lead me to think it had been used as spare parts!
-A quick resistance check of the primary & secondary windings of the mains transformer and no open or short circuits (thank goodness).
+This receiver had 3 different faults, it may have been used as spare parts!
+A quick resistance check of the primary & secondary winding's of the mains transformer and no open or short circuits.

 Power on issue

-The power on issue was caused by a low value resistor (essentially used as a fuse - in red).
-I initially thought it was a faulty bridge rectifier (in green) since the resistor measured OK when not powered up.
+The power on issue was caused by a low value resistor essentially used as a fuse (in red).
+I initially thought it was a faulty bridge rectifier (in green).
+The resistor measured okay in circuit when not powered up.
 There was also no output from the bridge rectifier.
-After replacing the bridge rectifier I knew straight away it was the resistor.
+After replacing the bridge rectifier I knew it was a faulty resistor.
 It must have been going high impedance when current was being drawn from it.
 This supplies the remainder of the low voltage rails necessary to power up the CPU/DSP section and display.

 This unit uses a standby board.
 How this works.